PaperPrototype/webgpu-graphics-programming-with-dr-xu/01 - Welcome/english.md

 This series of youtube tutorials are by Dr Xu.
 All credit to him.
 I took it upon myself to take the tutorial videos and organize them into a course in sparker :)

-This course and all its markdown files are free and open source!
-If you find a mistake or want to suggest an edit you can make a pull request or open an issue  [here](https://github.com/PaperPrototype/webgpu-graphics-programming-with-dr-xu)
+All markdown files in this course are free and open source.
+If you find a mistake or want to suggest an edit you can do so [here!](https://github.com/PaperPrototype/webgpu-graphics-programming-with-dr-xu)

-All source code fro the projects can be found [here](https://github.com/jack1232/WebGPU-Step-By-Step)
+All project source code for the course can be found [here](https://github.com/jack1232/WebGPU-Step-By-Step)

 # Setup